redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 ![IBM Cloud Operator as shown in OperatorHub](../../assets/operator-hub-ibmcloudop-screenshot.png)

-and install an `alpha` version.
+and install an `stable` version.

 This makes the `Service` and `Binding` with API version `ibmcloud.ibm.com/v1alpha1` custom resources available for the application developer.

 ##### Setup IBM Cloud Credentials

 The IBM Cloud operator requires IBM Cloud credentials to operate.
-Follow the [instructions](https://operatorhub.io/operator/ibmcloud-operator) in the `Requirements` section to create the required secret and config map defaults.
+Follow the [instructions](https://operatorhub.io/operator/ibmcloud-operator) in the `Setting up the operator` section to create the required secret and config map defaults.

 ### Application Developer